 Unless you work in SEO, many of you will not have time to optimize every single factor of your website, so we are going to touch on the key areas that you must improve to gain higher rankings.

-Recently Google received a patent on their site speed ranking algorithm but industry professionals have known it is an important factor for quite some time now.
+Recently Google received a patent on their site speed ranking algorithm, but industry professionals have known it is an important factor for quite some time now.
 When you are developing a website, the speed of your pages should be a key consideration.
-Recent coding improvements allow you to have a visually appealing site that still loads quickly so there is no reason for a slow site.
+Recent coding improvements allow you to have a visually appealing site that still loads quickly, so there is no reason for a slow site.
 If you are hiring a web designer, make sure they take load time into consideration when building your site.The bottom line is a slow site is a low ranking site.

-The navigation of your website is very important for users and for search engines.
-A proper internal linking structure will allow users to easily reach pages and should lead them to take the desired action for you website.
-Aside from helping users, the internal links of your site will provide search engines with a hierarchy of your website.
+The navigation of your website is very important for users and search engines.
+A proper internal linking structure will allow users to easily reach pages and should lead them to take the desired action for your website.
+Aside from helping users, the internal links to your site will provide search engines with a hierarchy of your website.
 If you sell construction services you may have a services page that links to specific services, a very simple example of a hierarchy.
 Remember, the more important a page is, the fewer clicks it should be from the home page of your site.

 Page Titles & Meta Descriptions

 Every page on your website should be unique and should have a purpose.
 The purpose, message, or keyword of each page should be conveyed by the page title.
-The meta description is a short summary of what the page is about and should boost click-through rates.
+The meta description is a summary of what the page is about and should boost click-through rates.
 I like to search my target keyword and read the ad copy for the terms.
 This gives you several good ideas for page titles and meta descriptions, most of the time they have been tested and optimized.
 Send your competitors a thank you card for testing and sharing the best variations with you!
 (Just to clarify you should not copy their ads, just use them to point you in the right direction.)

-For some reason people still add meta Keywords to pages.
+For some reason, people still add Meta Keywords to pages.
 They never help you rank and are now used by Bing to look for spam pages.
 Don’t waste your time adding meta keywords.

 The ability for your website to rank all starts with on page SEO.
 Before you begin building your website, you should decide on 1-2 keywords that will be targeted on each page of your website.
 While the old practice of mentioning specific variations of the keyword repeatedly are not necessary, you do need to include your primary keyword in the page title, at least one heading and URL if possible.
 The body content should have variations of your keywords (known as LSI keywords) and should make mention of terms associated with the context of your page.

-Simply put, if your target keyword is “buy a helmet”, you want to have that term in the title, heading, and url.
-In the body you should talk about what type of helmets you have, what the helmets are for, and so on.
+Simply put, if your target keyword is “buy a helmet”, you want to have that term in the title, heading, and URL.
+In the body, you should talk about what type of helmets you have, what the helmets are for, and so on.
 This allows Google to understand your content based on context.
 If you have enough unique helmets, you could make a page for each specific type of helmet.
 Do not make a page unless you have enough content to warrant it, as thin pages won’t rank very often.
 Each page of your site should be the Wikipedia of your keyword.